IT-JONCTION/adyen-magento/README.md

 [For more information visit our documentation page](https://docs.adyen.com/plugins/magento-1/magento-1-eol)

 ## Integration
-The plugin integrates card component(Secured Fields) using Adyen Checkout for all card payments.
-Local/redirect payment methods are integrated with DirectoryLookup and HPP.
+The plugin integrates Pay By Link for all payment methods.
 For Point Of Sale (POS) payments we use Terminal API using Cloud-based communication.
-Boleto, MultiBanco and SEPA are a direct API integration into Adyen.

 ## Requirements
 The plugin supports the Magento Community (version 1.8 and higher) and Enterprise edition (version 1.13 and higher).